Lentil with lemon salad

 Dr Atkins

-Scientists have found that the Atkins plan was the most effective of the four diets researched[2].
-They reported that participants found it extremely difficult to adhere to a low carbohydrate diet indefinitely; however they could manage by avoiding refined-starches but allowed to enjoy whole grains and legumes like lentils and beans.
+Scientists have found that the Atkins way was the most effective of the four diets researched[2].
+They reported that participants found it extremely difficult to adhere to a low carbohydrate plan indefinitely; however they could manage by avoiding refined-starches but allowed to enjoy whole grains with legumes like lentils and beans.

-The longevity diet is also not difficult to follow, designed for those who have the desire to live vigorous and healthy lives right into their eighties and nineties.
+The longevity diet is also not difficult to follow, designed for those who have the desire to enjoy vigorous and healthy lives right into their eighties and nineties.

 That's where we are; around 120g of carbs per day but very close to zero refined-starches.
 It is the reason we bought a wheat mill; giving up bread for ever seemed overwhelming and proved unnecessary.